 Moody's ESG (formerly Vigeo Eiris), a subsidiary of Moody's Corporation, uses environmental, societal engagement, business ethics, human rights, human resources, and governance criteria to determine CSR performance ratings for the companies it evaluates.
 According to the 2022 Moody's ESG analysis, Safran's CSR performance places the Group in first place out of the 46 companies evaluated from around the world in the Aerospace & Defense sector.
 Safran is 108th out of the 4,882 companies assessed using Moody’s ESG.
 The Group’s rating is 64/100, up 2 points compared to the previous rating.

 MSCI ESG Research rates companies’ non-financial performance on a scale of AAA to CCC (AAA being the highest score one can achieve) based on exposure to ESG risks and the way in which they manage these risks.
-Since August 2021, Safran has been rated as BBB, which is above the average for companies in the aerospace & defense sector.
+Since 2022, Safran has been rated as A, which is above the average for companies in the aerospace & defense sector.

 Sustainalytics is a non-financial rating agency that assesses companies’ ESG risk levels.
 The lowest rating corresponds to the best non-financial performance.
 Safran ranks second in the “A&D - Aeronautics & Defense” category with a score of 22.9 (average risk).

 EcoVadis offers companies a platform for assessing the CSR performance of their suppliers.
 Safran completes this questionnaire at the request of its clients.
 The score is calculated based on 21 criteria in four major thematic areas: the environment, social issues, business ethics, and responsible sourcing.
 In 2022, Safran filled out this questionnaire for the first time and obtained an overall score of 56/100.
 This score places Safran 8 points above the average score for companies EcoVadis has evaluated in the aerospace & related equipment construction sector.